Dave-team/Knowledge-base/Personal development.md

 Overarching goal (Definite Chief Aim): what do I want out of life and who do I want to be in the process?
 If we don't know where we want to go, we are being lived and we can easily end up in places of regret.
 Steer your life to where you want it to go.

 What we need to achieve goals:
-- Fundamental belief you can succeed
+- Fundamental belief you can succeed and have the confidence to figure things out as and when they before relevant
 - Want it bad enough - we need a burning desire
 - Be determined to succeed and not give up when the going gets hard – I need to be persistant.